Bravely Default: Release

 Bravely Default was first announced in September 2011 under its original Japanese title as part of Nintendo's 2012 lineup for the 3DS, alongside titles such as Monster Hunter 4 and Fire Emblem Awakening.
 Between February and September 2012, five different demos were released through Nintendo eShop.
 The first demo featured Agnès and demonstrated character control.
 The second, released in March, featured the character Tiz and town exploration.
 The third demo, released in June, showcased the battle system and introduced Edea.
 The fourth demo, released in August, featured the character Ringabel and demonstrated the job and character customization systems.
 The fifth and final demo, released in September, included features from all the previous demos and included elements such as Friend Summons, and the Abilink and Norende reconstruction social elements.
 With the release of the fifth demo, the sale of the other demos was discontinued.
 The demos were developed alongside the main game as stand-alone experiences taken from several points within the game.
 They also ended up providing the team with feedback for gameplay adjustments.
 Each demo included an AR movie featuring one of the main cast.

 Bravely Default released on October 11, 2012.
 It was published by Square Enix.
 Along with the standard edition, Square Enix created a collector's edition for exclusive sale through their online store.
 The collector's edition featured an AR poster, a first print copy of the game's soundtrack, an artbook, and a themed 3DS protective case.
 Downloadable content in the form of additional character costumes were made available both through promotional codes and post-release content.
 An updated edition of the game, titled Bravely Default: For the Sequel, was announced in August 2013 in Weekly Shōnen Jump for a release on December 5 that year.
 For the Sequel was stated to have over a hundred different improvements and adjustments: these included additional save slots, additional difficulty levels, auto saving options, the addition of new subevent scenes, new gameplay elements such as the "Bravely Second" ability, and subtitles in multiple languages.
 Many of these alterations were based on questionnaires sent out by the company after the original version's release.
 According to staff, For the Sequel was intended as a "trial version" for its sequel, already in development after the success of Bravely Default.

+Bravely Default: Flying Fairy HD Remaster

+Bravely Default Flying Fairy HD Remaster was announced for the Nintendo Switch 2 during a Nintendo Direct presentation on April 2, 2025.
+It was released on June 5, 2025 as a launch title for the console.
+It features new minigames, upgraded online features, a new user interface, and other quality of life improvements.